olensmar/serverless4j/README.md

 # Serverless4J

-A collection of serverless-related tools and libraries for Java - still in its infancy.
+A small collection of serverless-related tools and libraries for Java - still in its infancy.
 For now there is

-* A [Maven Plugin](maven-plugin) for making it easier to use the serverless framework with Java-supporting providers
+* A [Maven Plugin](maven-plugin) for making it easier to use the serverless framework with java
 * An [Annotations](annotations) library used by the Maven Plugin
 * A [Sample project](maven-plugin-samples) to show how to use the Maven Plugin